-The aim of VILLUM Investigator Programme is to support researchers who have the potential to make significant contributions to technical and natural sciences.
+The aim of the VILLUM Investigator Programme is to allow researchers to pursue original new ideas in technical and natural sciences.

-A VILLUM Investigator is appointed for a six-year renewable period, at a Danish university or another Danish research institution.
+A VILLUM Investigator is appointed for a six-year period at a Danish university or another Danish research institution.
 Applicants may apply for up to DKK 40 million.
+VILLUM Investigators can re-apply at the end of their funding period in open competition with other applicants.

 VILLUM Investigators are required to devote at least 75% of their total effort to the direct conduct of technical and/or natural sciences and education.
-Applicants with administrative responsibilities or other duties inconsistent with this time commitment may apply, but must reduce those other commitments to be granted VILLUM Investigator.
+Successful applicants with administrative responsibilities or other professional duties inconsistent with this time commitment are expected to work with their host institution to reduce these duties in order to meet this criterion.

-If, at the time of the submission deadline, applicants hold a tenured position at the institution where his or her VILLUM Investigator appointment would be made, the salary of the VILLUM Investigator will continue to be paid by the host institution throughout the six-year period as a VILLUM Investigator.
+If, at the time of the submission deadline, applicants hold a tenured position at the institution where her or his VILLUM Investigator appointment would be made, the salary of the VILLUM Investigator will continue to be paid by the host institution throughout the six-year period as a VILLUM Investigator.

 VILLUM FONDEN may in special cases accept that an already granted VILLUM Investigator is transferred to another host institution within Denmark.